-- Section E on page 10 gives you information if you have problems about services, items, and drugs (but not Part D drugs).
-For example, use this section if: - You are not getting medical care you want, and you believe our plan covers this care. - We did not approve services, items, or drugs that your doctor wants to give you, and you believe this care should be covered. - NOTE: Only use Section E if these are drugs not covered by Part D. Drugs in the List of Covered Drugs, also known as the Drug List, in Tier 3 are not covered by Part D. Refer to Section F on page 23 for Part D drug appeals. - You got medical care or services you think should be covered, but we are not paying for this care. - You got and paid for medical services or items you thought were covered, and you want to ask us to pay you back. - You are being told that coverage for care you have been getting will be reduced or stopped, and you disagree with our decision. - NOTE: If the coverage that will be stopped is for hospital care, home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services, you need to read a separate section of this chapter because special rules apply to these types of care.
-Refer to Sections G and H on pages 34 and 41. - Your request for a coverage decision might be dismissed, which means we won't review the request.
+- Section E gives you information if you have problems about medical care (but not • Part D drugs).
+For example, use this section if: - You are not getting medical care you want, and you believe our plan covers this care. - We did not approve medical care that your doctor wants to give you, and you believe this care should be covered. - NOTE: Only use Section E if these are drugs not covered by Part D. Drugs in the List of Covered Drugs, also known as the Drug List, with a DP are not covered by Part D. Refer to Section F, for Part D drug appeals. - You got medical care you think should be covered, but we are not paying for this care. - You got and paid for medical care you thought we cover, and you want to ask us to pay you back. - You are being told that coverage for medical care you have been getting will be reduced or stopped, and you disagree with our decision. - NOTE: If the coverage that will be stopped is for hospital care, home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services, you need to read a separate section of this chapter because special rules apply to these types of care.
+Refer to Sections G and H. - Your request for a coverage decision might be dismissed, which means we won't review the request.
 Examples of when we might dismiss your request are: if your request is incomplete, if someone makes the request for you but hasn't given us proof that you agreed to allow them to make the request, or if you ask for your request to be withdrawn.
 If we dismiss a request for a coverage decision, we will send a notice explaining why, and how to ask for a review of the dismissal.
 This review is a formal process called an appeal.

-- Section F on page 23 gives you information about Part D drugs.
+- Section F gives you information about Part D drugs.
 For example, use this section if: - You want to ask us to make an exception to cover a Part D drug that is not on our Drug List. - You want to ask us to waive limits on the amount of the drug you can get. - You want to ask us to cover a drug that requires prior authorization (PA) or approval. - We did not approve your request or exception, and you or your doctor or other prescriber thinks we should have. - You want to ask us to pay for a prescription drug you already bought.
-(This is asking for a coverage decision about payment.) - Section G on page 34 gives you information on how to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon.
-Use this section if: - You are in the hospital and think the doctor asked you to leave the hospital too soon. - Section H on page 41 gives you information if you think your home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services are ending too soon.
+(This is asking for a coverage decision about payment.) - Section G gives you information on how to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon.
+Use this section if: - You are in the hospital and think the doctor asked you to leave the hospital too soon. - Section H gives you information if you think your home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services are ending too soon.